-- Electrical system.
+- Turn Off the Electrical system.
 The most important step before re-entering the home is to ensure that the power is turned off.

 - To prevent severe injuries, leave it off until everything has been fully dried out – including appliances, wiring, outlets, the entrance panel, circuit breakers, junction boxes, fuses, etc. – and your property has been professionally inspected and cleared by a licensed electrician.

-- Call insurance company.
+- Call Your Insurance Company.
 Call your insurance company immediately after ensuring the safety of you and your loved ones.
 But in order for them to fund the restoration of your home or building, they must inspect the damage and collect all evidence before any repair work can begin.

-- Emergency Flood Cleanup.
+- Call for Emergency Flood Cleanup.
 To prevent the affected surfaces from sustaining permanent damage, call a professional flood cleanup company right away.

 - Be prepared to provide your insurance information.